C++ Core Guidelines: Accessing Objects in a Hierarchy

 f(std::unique_ptr<Foo>(new Foo()), bar());

-It may happen that Foo is at first allocated on the heap and then bar is called.
-If bar throws an exception, Foo will not be destroyed and we will get a memory leak.
+Foo may be at first allocated on the heap, and then bar is called.
+If bar throws an exception, Foo will not be destroyed, and we will get a memory leak.

 The same observation holds for std::make_share for creating a std::shared_ptrstd::make_shared has an additional performance benefit.
 Creating a std::shared_ptr requires two memory allocations; one for the resource and one for the counter.
 By using std::make_shared, both expensive allocations will happen in one step.
 The performance difference is dramatic.
-Have a look at my post: Memory and Performance Overhead of Smart Pointers.
+Look at my post: Memory and Performance Overhead of Smart Pointers.

 C.152: Never assign a pointer to an array of derived class objects to a pointer to its base

-This may not happen so often but if it happens the consequences may be very bad.
+This may not happen so often, but the consequences may be terrible if it happens.
 The result may be invalid object access or memory corruption.
 The former issue is shown in the example.

 struct B { int x; };